PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 ## 1. Installation and Basic Usage

-Before using the high-performance inference plugin, please ensure that you have completed the PaddleX installation according to the [PaddleX Local Installation Tutorial](../installation/installation.en.md) and have run the quick inference using the PaddleX pipeline command line or the PaddleX pipeline Python script as described in the usage instructions.
+Before using the high-performance inference plugin, please ensure that you have completed the PaddlePaddle and PaddleX installation according to the [PaddleX Local Installation Tutorial](../installation/installation.en.md) and have run the quick inference using the PaddleX pipeline command line or the PaddleX pipeline Python script as described in the usage instructions.

 The high-performance inference plugin supports handling multiple model formats, including **PaddlePaddle static graph (`.pdmodel`, `.json`)**, **ONNX (`.onnx`)** and **Huawei OM (`.om`)**, among others.
 For ONNX models, you can convert them using the [Paddle2ONNX Plugin](./paddle2onnx.en.md).
 If multiple model formats are present in the model directory, PaddleX will automatically choose the appropriate one as needed, and automatic model conversion may be performed.